reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 ## Subscriber Microservice

-Now that we have our publisher microservice up and running, let's shift our focus on developing the second component of our architecture: the subscriber microservice.
+Now that we have our publisher microservice up and running, let's shift our focus to developing the second component of our architecture: the subscriber microservice.

 For our use case, the subscriber microservice will simulate a **notification dispatcher service** that sends out account creation confirmation emails to users.
 It will listen for messages on an SQS queue `dispatch-email-notification` and perform the email dispatch logic, which for the sake of demonstration will be a simple log statement.
 (I wish everything was this easy 😆)